Beloth/Ostston/Next/Notes.md

 Bound to the chair.
 Any attempts at magical healing fails.
 Perception check 10+ to see that every time a spell is cast there is a dim glow around the leather bindings around his wrists.
 Arcana check DC 10+ magic absorption.
 Its probably what stop Caelom using magic to escape.
 Easily cut with a steel dagger but once it is the magic destroys the leather

 "What are you waiting for... get after her.
 He coughs.
 I'll be alright..
 I can get back to the Library by myself, I can get aid there."
 He stumbles upright.
-"Go!"
-He walks towards the desk and starts pull out items.
+"There's another room north of here, that's where they were doing.. things... there may be information you can get to explain all of this"  He walks towards the desk and starts pull out items.

 Caelom Dies